jeffstevens98/loebTrainingKiosk/README.txt

 "Edit system environment variables".
 Click on it and a window should pop up.

 In this new window, click on environment variables in the bottom right hand corner and yet another window should come up.
 In this new, new window, look to find an option in the system variable list on the bottom half of the window labeled "path".
 Select it and then click edit.
 Click new to add another path to your set of path variables.
-A text input box should pop up where you should enter the following
+A text input box should pop up where you should enter the following path:
-path:

 ...\yourPythonFolder\Scripts

 Mine looked like this:
 C:\Users\Training\AppData\Local\Programs\Python\Python310\Scripts

+While we're here let's add python to our path:

+...\yourPythonFolder

+This is just so that the commandline knows what we're asking for when we ask to execute python code from it.

 Then click ok to save it!
 You should have pip set up now.
 To get a pulse from pip, open a command line and enter pip -V to see if it's there.
 If it is, it should give you the version of pip.
+You may have to restart your computer at this point for the environment variable changes to take effect.

 Install dependencies:
-This repository comes with a handy little file called "installDependencies.bat" which runs a suite ofo commands in the command prompt to get you all of the dependencies you need to run this kiosk script.
+This repository comes with a handy little file called "installDependencies.bat" which runs a suite of commands in the command prompt to get you all of the dependencies you need to run this kiosk script.
 Simply doubleclick on the file to run it, and then you'll get some messages in the command prompt that will tell you about the installation.
 After you've verified all of the dependencies have been successfully installed, do the following to configure them: